charlesreid1-com/charlesreid1-ansible/docs/quickstart.md

 virtual machines to test out Ansible playbooks locally.

+To run Vagrant boxes, you need a Vagrantfile.
-we have a vagrant file for the role, but if you don't you can do `vagrant init ubuntu/xenial64`
+One is provided in this repo, but if you don't have one you can run `vagrant init ubuntu/xenial64` to create a new one.

 ### Start Vagrant Machines